Third summer school on "Machine learning in high energy physics"

 In addition to fluency in English, participants need knowledge of the Python programming language and basic knowledge of physics.

 At the event, 50 to 60 participants are expected.
 Early registration ends April 30th.

-The school organizers provide the students of the faculty of computer Sciences three grants to participate (to participate in the selection, please fill in the form until April 28).
+The school organizers provide the students of the faculty of computer Sciences three grants to participate.

 The main organizer of the school, as in the previous times, is a Laboratory for methods of big data analysis (LAMBDA).
 Co-organizers: School of data analysis and Imperial College of London.
 This year the partners of the school were Yandex, Yandex Data Factory, and Winton.